eurlex: Retrieve data on European Union law in R

 The allure of web scraping is completely understandable.
 Not only is it easier to download data that can be readily seen in a user-friendly manner through a browser, using the dedicated APIs requires technical knowledge of semantic web and Client URL technologies, which is not necessarily widespread among researchers.
 And why go through the pain of learning how to compile SPARQL queries when it is much easier to simply download the web page?

-R package attempts to significantly reduce
+The eurlex R package attempts to significantly reduce

 the overhead associated with using the SPARQL and REST APIs made